tjob/ft-vac-control/software/traces/README.md

 [Delay of ~387 ms]

 Message 3:
-0x0117 (2 bytes)  // Repeated trun on command
+0x0117 (2 bytes)  // Repeated turn on command
 ```

-Assumptions: The first and last message is the ON command, not clear why it's repeated (maybe because the extractor did not reply?).
+Assumptions: The first and last messages are the ON command, not clear why it's repeated (maybe because the extractor did not reply?).
 The middle message sets the extractor speed.

 ## Manual remote off [(Off.sr)](Off.sr)

-For the second press of the manual (CT-F I) remote, and all subsequent even numbered presses, the Bluetooth module send 4 separate messages to the extractor.
+For the second press of the manual (CT-F I) remote, and all subsequent even numbered presses, the Bluetooth module sends 4 separate messages to the extractor.

 ```
 Message 1: